Female wrestling comes to Liberal High School

 “Girls wrestling will take in effect this year,” said athletic director from Liberal High School, Nathan Smith.

-Smith said about fifteen girls are expressing an interest in joining a new girls wrestling team.
+Smith said about 15 girls are expressing an interest in joining a new girls wrestling team.

 He said they will compete in several girls wrestling events, including the all-girl regional tournament that KSHSAA officials said will take place in February.